 Cytopathic effect (CPE): how do viruses get away with murder

-CPE is a very basic approach to understand how a virus infects a cell, but that does not mean it is just used in basic scientific research.
-Measuring CPEs can also be a very useful readout for pharmaceutical companies and diagnostic laboratories.
+CPE is a very basic approach to understanding how a virus infects a cell, but that does not mean it is just used in basic scientific research.
+Measuring CPE can also be a very useful readout for pharmaceutical companies and diagnostic laboratories.

 Classical examples of the cytopathic effect

-In the laboratory, an easy way of killing a mosquito cell line (like C6/36) or Vero cells is by infecting it with any famous arbovirus, like Chikungunya, Dengue or Zika.
-After a few days of infection the cells just fall apart right in front of your eyes (Fig. 1).
+In the laboratory, an easy way of killing a mosquito cell line (like C6/36) or Vero cells is by infecting it with any famous arbovirus, like Chikungunya, Dengue, or Zika.
+After a few days of infection, the cells just fall apart right in front of your eyes (Figure 1).

 Another CPE example is syncytia formation.
 Cells infected by enveloped viruses express viral proteins on their plasma membrane, which are used by viruses to mediate fusion with the host cell.
 When these viral proteins bind to receptors on the surface of neighboring cells, cell-cell fusion takes place, resulting in syncytia formation (multinucleated giant cell).